 No wonder Germany is a great place to live and work, but being an expat in Germany, you might need to leave Germany at some point in your life.
 It might be because of family and personal needs or a new job at another location globally.
 Whatever the reason is, you should know basic and practical things to do before you leave Germany.
 Your reason for leaving Germany might be exciting for you but sad at the same time.
 Undoubtedly, you might be affiliated with the place you live in and the people you live with.
 Remember that all good things have an end (happy or sad), so prepare for the new beginning.
 This article is for all expats and foreigners working or studying in Germany.
 Continue reading it till the end to get some critical information about leaving Germany.

-Related Topic: How to Take a Sick Leave in Germany
+Check out our detailed article on How to Take Sick Leave in Germany.

 Essential Things to Do While Leaving Germany